nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

     + Two methods to map from identifiers to the data structures used internally to store per-client state:
         1. Untyped Pointers: Identifiers are defined to be untyped pointers that the server object initializes to point to an implementation-specific data structure and casts to the appropriate type on each invocation.
         2. Handles: Identifiers are defined to be values of simple types, such as integers, or opaque values.
 The server uses a private associative container to map between identifiers and implementation-specific data structures and must perform a lookup each time a client makes a request.

+    + Choosing between untyped pointers or handles is one of safety versus run-time efficiency.
+Untyped pointers are efficient, but passing an incorrect pointer to a server could cause the program to corrupt memory or crash.
+    + Using handles as indices to an associative container allows incorrect identifiers to be detected at run-time but at the expense of performing a lookup on each invocation, which can be costly if many invocations are made during a time-critical part of a program.
+    + Both approaches can be unsafe: a client can pass an incorrect identifier to the server without the errors being caught at compile time.